Skip to main content

 Dental help for Oregon veterans

-Oregon has a state Veteran Dental Program that is separate from VA dental care.
-The Oregon program can give dental-only OHP benefits to eligible veterans who live in Oregon and do not qualify for full OHP.
-On its dental-only programs page, Oregon says the program uses an income limit at or below 400% of the federal poverty level.
+Oregon has a Veteran Dental Program that is separate from VA dental care.
+Oregon says the program can give dental-only OHP benefits to eligible veterans who live in Oregon and do not qualify for full OHP.
+The state’s dental-only programs page says the veteran program uses an income limit at or below 400% of the federal poverty level.

 Original Medicare does not cover most routine dental care.
-On the Medicare dental page, Medicare says people pay all costs in most cases for routine cleanings, fillings, tooth extractions, dentures, and implants.
-This is why many Oregon seniors need OHP, a Medicare Advantage plan with dental, a clinic, or a discount option.
+Medicare says people usually pay all costs for routine cleanings, fillings, tooth removals, dentures, and implants.
+Check the Medicare dental page before you assume a dental bill will be covered.

-Oregon has local help, but it is spread out.
-A clinic in Portland may not help someone in Klamath Falls.
+Dental help in Oregon is local.
+A clinic in Portland may not help a senior in Coos Bay, Bend, Pendleton, or Klamath Falls.
 Start local, then widen your search.

 Resource What it can help with Best question to ask

-211info Local dental clinics, transportation, emergency referrals “What adult dental clinics serve my ZIP code?”
+211info Clinic referrals, rides, food, and local support “What adult dental clinics serve my ZIP code?”

-ADRC Older adult benefits, Medicaid screening, local support “Can someone screen me for OHP or MSP?”
+ADRC Benefits screening and aging support “Can someone screen me for OHP or MSP?”

-Community health centers Sliding-fee care and OHP dental providers “Do you have adult dental openings?”
+Community health centers Sliding-fee care and OHP dentists “Do you have adult dental openings?”

 How to start without wasting time

 1. Write down the dental problem.
-Use plain words: tooth pain, broken tooth, swelling, dentures do not fit, cannot chew, bleeding, or infection.
+Use simple words: tooth pain, broken tooth, swelling, bleeding, loose dentures, cannot chew, or infection.

 2. Check coverage first.
 Apply for OHP or ask ADRC to screen you if you are older, disabled, or on Medicare.

-3. Call for a dentist list.
-If you have OHP, ask your CCO for dentists taking adult patients near you.
+3. Ask for names, not just a list.
+If you have OHP, ask your CCO for at least three adult dentists taking new patients.

 4. Call clinics directly.
-Ask about new patients, OHP, sliding fees, urgent visits, and denture work.
+Ask about OHP, sliding fees, urgent visits, denture work, and new-patient rules.

-5. Keep notes.
-Write the date, person you spoke with, phone number, and next step.
+6. Keep notes.
+Write the date, phone number, person you spoke with, and next step.

 Documents and information to gather